 STEP 5: CONGRATULATIONS, YOU'VE SUBMITTED YOUR APPLICATION!
 WHAT'S NEXT?

 After the closing date, the hiring committee will review your application.
 If you are successful, you will be invited to a face-to face, Skype or telephone interview.
-Secondary interviews will take place at the end of July and may include representatives from our southern partner organizations.
+Secondary interviews will take place and may include representatives from our southern partner organizations.
 All candidates will be notified whether they have been chosen for an interview or not.
 This will be done once all the interviews have been completed.

-Don't forget, we will be sending 20 interns each year for 5 years.
+Don't forget, we will be sending 20 interns each year for 4 more years.
 If you are interested in being considered for other positions next year, please click yes on the application form.
 We encourage you to apply again if you aren't successful in the first year.

 You can also check additional internships offered by other Canadian non-profits as part of the International Aboriginal Youth Internships (IAYI) initiative on the Government of Canada's website HERE.

 DID WE MISS SOMETHING OR ARE YOU HAVING TECHNICAL ISSUES?
 PLEASE GIVE US A CALL.

 Program Coordinator, International Internships for Indigenous Youth